Pastel-Industries/PastelClock/README.md

 This is an explaination of available config:

 ```
-tubetime - Time in milliseconds of lamp ignite time (Increase when tube is not glowing, decrease when blinking is visible)
+tubetime - Time in milliseconds of lamp ignite time (Increase when tube is not glowing, decrease when flickering is visible)
 updateinterval - Time between clock update
 utcOffsetInSeconds - Positive offset in seconds (UTC + 2hrs(7200 seconds)
 ```